 Minneapolis Minnesota (June 6, 2022) - PCL Minneapolis broke ground on the Tree Top Trail for the Minnesota Zoo this past April.
-This trail, designed by Snow Kreilich Architects, is set to be the longest elevated pedestrian loop the world upon completion, spanning 1.25 miles and coming in at a peak height of 32 feet above ground.
+This trail, designed by Snow Kreilich Architects, is set to be the longest elevated pedestrian loop in the world upon completion, spanning 1.25 miles and coming in at a peak height of 32 feet above ground.

 The walkway will be built on top of a decommissioned monorail track that served as a popular attraction for the zoo since its opening in 1979.
 However, the monorail had to be decommissioned in 2013 due to high maintenance costs and low availability of parts.
 This left the Minnesota Zoo searching for a way to replace this fan favorite attraction.